department-of-veterans-affairs/va.gov-team/products/va-mobile-app/features/Claims Status Tool-Updates/Product Brief.md

 - **Q4:** Push Notification Strategy (Timing TBD)

 ## Measuring success<sub>1</sub>
-**Right-sizing interaction with Claims** reflects that two opposing types of engagement are currently appearing in app analytics: 1) Some Veterans repeatedly check the same claim when it is in the same step, and 2) Some Veterans don’t see a claim when it has moved into a new step or do not view it until several days after the step change occurred.
-How these two areas can be measured is elaborated on in the sections below. **User satisfaction** with their ability to keep up with claim progress will be assessed via app store reviews and potential future qualitative research or in-app surveying.
+**Right-sizing interaction** with Claims reflects that two opposing types of engagement patterns are currently appearing in app analytics:

+1. **Repeated checking:** Some Veterans repeatedly check the same claim when it is in the same step.

+2. **Missed or delayed updates**: Some Veterans don’t see a claim when it has moved into a new step or do not view it until several days after the step change occurred.

+How these two areas can be measured is elaborated on in the sections below.
+User satisfaction with their ability to keep up with claim progress will be assessed via app store reviews and potential future qualitative research or in-app surveying.
-<sub>1 New analytics went into production on August 1, 2023, that enable more detailed measuring of interaction with the Claims feature.
-All baseline measures listed here are from August 1 to September 22, 2023.
-Final baselines for comparison post-implementation of any product changes will be updated at that point.</sub>

-#### Engagement pattern 1: Some Veterans repeatedly check the same claim when it is in the same step.
+Engagement pattern 1: Repeated checking

-When a claim is in progress (Steps 1-4), app users view the same claim in the same step at varying rates depending on what specific step it is in as displayed in the table below.
-This is a proxy for the level of manual, active effort Veterans must exert to know when the status of their claim has changed via the app.
-While the median values range from 3-4, the average and distribution
+A repeat check is defined as a claim being viewed multiple times when no change in step has occurred.
+Repeat check rates vary depending on what specific step it is in as displayed in the table below.
+The final measure of success and comparison metric will account for step-specific variations and user tenure with the app.

 <table>
   <tr>